-7.4 Pitt Street Station - vehicle drop-off interchange and transfer requirements
+7.4 Gadigal Station - vehicle drop-off interchange and transfer requirements

-Pitt Street Station - vehicle drop-off interchange and transfer requirements
+Gadigal Station - vehicle drop-off interchange and transfer requirements

-Pitt Street Station - vehicle drop-off interchange and transfer requirements continued
+Gadigal Station - vehicle drop-off interchange and transfer requirements continued

-Item Description Current state Current levels of access and service Safe, convenient, efficient and sufficient pedestrian access and transfer to and from and between transport modes was developed through the design process and sup through various documents including: customers urban design and road design reports pedestrian modelling reports a road safety audit technical notes supporting Works Authorisation Deeds (WADs) Pitt Street Station Design and Precinct Plan (SDPP).
-Future station integration Safe, convenient, efficient and Ensure the safety of pedestrians and protect them from other road users by providi sufficient access and transfer safe integration with existing networks outcome • controlled (signalised), direct paths of travel along pedestrian desire lines within la Transfer to and from taxi Customers transferring from nearby taxi ranks and Sydney Metro (and vice-versa) v modes.
-Taxi rank locations Multi-purpose ranks that service local centres as well as stations are supported as lo Transfer to and from kiss-and-ride Customers transferring from nearby kiss-and-ride zones and Sydney Metro (and vic between modes.
-Kiss-and-ride zone design The dimensions of kiss-and-ride spaces shall comply with TfNSW and Australian Sta Potential changes to kiss-and-ride As part of the over station development component for Pitt Street North, an addition intersection with Park Street.
+Item Description Current state Current levels of access and service Safe, convenient, efficient and sufficient pedestrian access and transfer to and from the station and between transport modes was developed through the design process and supported through various documents including: • customers urban design and road design reports • pedestrian modelling reports • a road safety audit • technical notes supporting Works Authorisation Deeds (WADs) • Pitt Street Station Design and Precinct Plan (SDPP).
+Transport and pedestrian analyses were used to provide the high quality provisions identified above, which enable the following outcomes: sufficient public domain and footpath space to accomodate pedestrian flows from the stations to taxi and kiss-and-ride spaces controlled (signalised) and direct paths of travel along key pedestrian desire lines to kiss-and ride areas on Pitt Street and Castlereagh Street where possible, improvements will be made to signage and wayfinding to ensure an easy connected transfer through improved provision of information.
+All outcomes were designed to comply with relevant legislation and guidelines such as the Disability Discrimination Act, DSAPT and Austroads guides.
+Future station integration Safe, convenient, efficient and sufficient access and transfer outcome Ensure the safety of pedestrians and protect them from other road users by providing: • safe integration with existing networks • controlled (signalised), direct paths of travel along pedestrian desire lines within low speed environments.
+Transfer to and from taxi Customers transferring from nearby taxi ranks and Sydney Metro (and vice-versa) will use existing footpaths, signalised intersections, and subterranean connections to safely transfer between modes.
+Taxi rank locations Multi-purpose ranks that service local centres as well as stations are supported as long as they are e located within 100 metres of the station access point.
+Transfer to and from kiss-and-ride Customers transferring from nearby kiss-and-ride zones and Sydney Metro (and vice-versa) will use existing footpaths, signalised intersections, and subterranean connections to safely transfer between modes.
+Kiss-and-ride zone design The dimensions of kiss-and-ride spaces shall comply with TfNSW and Australian Standards and G Guidelines.
+Potential changes to kiss-and-ride zones As part of the over station development component for Gadigal North, an additional 'No Parking' with Park Street. zone (three spaces) is proposed along the eastern kerb of Pitt Street, just north of the intersection